 That’s our list of winners for now.
 I state my reputation on any of the choices because I know the people that tested and reviewed the products, they jumped a lot of hoops to be here.
 It’s the list of absolutely best electrician multi tools the market has to offer at this moment.

-We do hope that the next update brings some new kids to the block to challenge the veterans.
+We do hope that the next update brings some new kids to the block to challenge the veterans, it makes the whole process more exciting.